johnmcfarlane/papers/c++/error-handling.md

 ### Assertion Logic

-Here is an example assert function which illustrates the above Unambiguous Bug Strategies.
+Here is an example assert function which illustrates different Enforcement Profiles.
 It is compatible with some modern tool-chains.

 ```c++